andreimcristof/docker-mobile/README.md

 ## Please note:
 1. Since this is a "learn-as-you-go" project, things might not always run as you expect, sky might not always be blue.
 2. Contributions are welcome, however regarding feature requests: this project is oriented not towards getting the app out there fast, but on much slower steps insisting on proper unit testing of all features.
+The main goal is to obtain 100% unit testing coverage, and maintain it as the app grows.

 # Install on device
 `react-native run-android`
 `react-native run-ios`

 # Sync added packages
 `react-native link`